Anomaly Metrics

 • The green text displays a brief description of the detected event.

-• Timestamp: This data represents the date and time when the signal was triggered.
+• Timestamp: The date and time when the signal was triggered.

-• Agent Tag: This data represents the tag associated with the agent configuration that triggered the event.
+• Agent Tag: The tag associated with the agent configuration that triggered the event.

-• Namespace: This data represents the name of the namespace where the event was detected.
+• Namespace: The name of the namespace where the event was detected.

-• Controller Logical Name: This data represents the name of the controller that observed the event.
+• Controller Logical Name: The name of the controller that observed the event.

-• Container Name: This data represents the name of the Kubernetes container where the event was detected.
+• Container Name: The name of the Kubernetes container where the event was detected.

 Processor Signals